Power Glove: Games

-Two games were released with specific features for use with the Power Glove: Super Glove Ball, a faux-3D puzzle maze game; and Bad Street Brawler, a beat 'em up.
-Both games are playable with the standard NES controller, but include moves that can only be used with the glove.
+Two games were released with specific features for use with the Power Glove: Super Glove Ball, a faux-3D puzzle maze game, and Bad Street Brawler, a beat 'em up.
+Both games are playable with the standard NES controller but include moves that can only be used with the glove.
 These two games are branded as part of the "Power Glove Gaming Series".
 Since no Power Glove-specific games ever retailed in Japan, the Power Glove was sold only as an alternative controller.

 Two more games, Glove Pilot and Manipulator Glove Adventure, were announced but never released.
-Another unreleased game, Tech Town or Tektown, is a virtual puzzle solving game in which the player moved a robotic hand around a deserted space station type of setting, using the glove to open doors and to pick up and use tools.
+Another unreleased game, Tech Town or Tektown, is a virtual puzzle solving game in which the player moved a robotic hand around a deserted space station setting, using the glove to open doors and to pick up and use tools.
 It can be seen in a sneak peek in the Official Power Glove Game Players Gametape.

-The Power Glove was adopted by the emerging virtual reality community in the 1990s to interact with 3D worlds in a cheaper way to the popular high end DataGlove produced by VPL Research.
+The Power Glove was adopted by the emerging virtual reality community in the 1990s to interact with 3D worlds in a cheaper way than the popular high end DataGlove produced by VPL Research.
 REND386 was the bridging shareware software to support it.

 Reception

 The Power Glove sold nearly one million units and was a commercial success.
-However, it generally received extremely poor reception, because the controls for the glove were incredibly obtuse, making it completely impractical for almost every game on the console.
-Only two games were specially constructed for the Power Glove, and many users had no practical use for it for other noteworthy games of its time.
+However, it generally received extremely poor reception because the controls for the glove were incredibly obtuse, making it completely impractical for almost every game on the console.
+Only two games were specially constructed for the Power Glove, and many users had no practical use for it for playing other noteworthy games of its time.
 Consumer complaints also noted the poor connection signal between the glove and the console, build quality of the materials, and high price point for 1989 (retail price was $100, approximately $250 in 2024).